emdmed/runeet/README.md

 It's a desktop/web app that makes managing your React, Next.js, Vite, and Node servers effortless!

+Supports windows, ubuntu, ios. (tested only in ubuntu for now)

 ✅ Auto-detect projects – Just enter a folder path, and RunDeck lists all available servers.

 ⭐ Favorite projects – Keep important projects at the top for quick access.